theoptheod/toman-bike-share-dashboard/README.md

 - Fall begins around 22 September
 - Winter begins around 21 December

-While technically correct, these boundaries do not align with typical business or meteorological seasons and produced inconsistent seasonal groupings.
+While technically correct, these boundaries do not align with typical business seasons and produced inconsistent seasonal groupings.
 The `season_calendar` field was created using meteorological seasons:
 - Winter: December–February
 - Spring: March–May